Do I Really Need SEO

 - While you cannot ignore Bing, Yahoo, Ask etc...
 Google is King, if you please Google you please them all.

-On the day I am writing this it's 17.46 GMT and Google have already had 4.023 Billion visitors.
+On the day I am writing this it's 17.46 GMT and Google have already had 4.023 Billion visitors since midnight.

 - Search engines use pieces of software called spiders to examine (crawl) websites, the spiders obey a set of rules called algorithms, these rules instruct them to look at over 200 aspects of a website, everything from page loading speed to how easy it is to navigate around the website.

 - Keywords are the search terms people enter into the search bar.
-Because most people enter the same word or set of words when looking for the same thing, these common search terms To find out more about Keywords see our article on Keyword Planning
+Because most people enter the same word or set of words when looking for the same thing, these are called common search terms.
+To find out more about Keywords see our article on Keyword Planning

 - Keywords are important in SEO because those are the words people are using to search for your product or service.
 You need to put them the content of your website so your pages will appear in the SERPS (Search Engine Result Pages).